Northern slimy salamander: Geographic range

 P. glutinosus is found from New York, west to Illinois, south to Mississippi, and east to Alabama, with isolated populations in southern New Hampshire and northwestern Connecticut.

 Habitat

 P. glutinosus is highly associated with moist undisturbed woodlands, and ravines.
 P. glutinosus can also be found in caves and will seasonally retreat deeper into them when aboveground conditions are unideal.
 The salamander is typically located on the underside of debris such as logs and stones during the day.
 P. glutinosus will emerge from debris on moist nights.
 They can be found in areas of secondary succession in old growth deciduous or hemlock forests with steep, rocky slopes.
 They prefer hiding under rotten logs and in decomposed organic matter like layers of duff on the forest floor.
-They can typically be found near a water source or in a moist areas.
-The clear-cutting of forests greatly reduces population numbers in the given area, where it takes 13 years for the population to return to half of what it was before the clear-cutting.
+They can typically be found near a water source or in a moist area.
+One study found that the clear-cutting of forests greatly reduces population numbers in the given area, where it takes 13 years for the population to return to half of what it was before the clear-cutting.